SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Experimental Setup

-\textbf{Evaluation protocol. } All methods were evaluated on mixtures of 1, 2, and 3 speech signals and a single background noise recording.
+All methods were evaluated on mixtures of 1, 2, and 3 speech signals, each with a single background noise recording.
 All mixtures were 4 seconds long, resulting in $d=64,000$.
 Each scenario comprised 500 mixtures.
-In the single-speaker case, for each mixture, the \ac{SNR} was randomly sampled from the range [-5, 10] dB.
-In the two-speaker setup, the \ac{SIR} values were sampled from [-5,5] dB, and the \ac{SNR} was randomly sampled from [-3,3] dB, defined with respect to the low-power speaker.
-Finally, when three speakers are present, the \ac{SIR} was 0 dB, and the \ac{SNR} was 15 dB to avoid overly adverse conditions.
+In the single-speaker case, for each mixture, the \ac{SNR} was randomly sampled from the range [-5, 10]~dB.
+In the two-speaker setup, the \ac{SIR} values were sampled from [-5,5]~dB, and the \ac{SNR} was randomly sampled from [-3,3]~dB, defined with respect to the low-power speaker.
+Finally, when three speakers are present, the \ac{SIR} was 0 dB, and the \ac{SNR} was set to 15~dB to avoid overly adverse conditions.

 To examine the ability of all methods to generalise, two scenarios were considered.
 In the first, matched scenario, all methods were trained and tested on mixtures from VoxCeleb2+DNS.
 In the unmatched regime, the \emph{test} noise dataset is DCASE instead of DNS.
 Moreover, for off-screen speaker separation, only 2- and 3-speaker mixtures are considered, using the same \ac{SIR} and \ac{SNR} ranges described above.